activecollab/etcd/README.md

 etcd is a distributed configuration system, part of the coreos project.

-This repository provides a client library for etcd for PHP applications it is based on [linkorb/etcd-php](https://github.com/linkorb/etcd-php).
-To learn why we forked it, jump [here](#why_fork).
+This repository provides a client library for etcd for PHP applications.
+It is based on [linkorb/etcd-php](https://github.com/linkorb/etcd-php).
+To learn why we forked it, jump [here](#why-fork).

 ## Installating etcd